sparkflows/sparkflows-docs/docs/commands/linux.rst

 ifconfig

-Check Memory Use in Linux
+Check Memory use in Linux
 ------------

 cat /proc/meminfo